Overview

 The Detail Block is the area in the center of the screen, which occupies the majority of the available space.
 This area dynamically changes to display different views such as what is seen on a Contact tab (as shown below), versus what is seen when you open an inventory model or unit.

-On a Contact tab, the Detail Block will show the previously entered Contact information.
+On a Contact tab, the Detail Block will show the contact's information.
 Lower on the page, any applicable tabs will be displayed like Phone, Addresses, etc.

 Conversely, on Inventory Models, Inventory Units and other tabs (such as settings pages), the Detail Block will show a different configuration.
 Below is an example of an Inventory Model tab layout.

-Icons which can be clicked to preform various functions appear in two groups.
-There is a group at the top of a tab and, when applicable, at the bottom as well.
+Icons to preform various functions appear in two groups, both at the top of a tab and at the bottom when applicable.
 Note that on inventory models, the bottom set of icons does not necessarily appear on every bottom tab.

 Edit Model/Bulk Edit - Depending on context, will allow editing of inventory models or units, groups of units, or other elements.